Potassium nitrate

 Potassium nitrate is a chemical compound with a sharp, salty, bitter taste and the chemical formula KNO3.
 It is a potassium salt of nitric acid.
 This salt consists of potassium cations K+ and nitrate anions NO3−, and is therefore an alkali metal nitrate.
-It occurs in nature as a mineral, niter (or nitre outside the United States).
+It occurs in nature as a mineral, nitre (or niter in the United States).
 It is a source of nitrogen, and nitrogen was named after niter.
-Potassium nitrate is one of several nitrogen-containing compounds collectively referred to as saltpetre (or saltpeter in the United States).
+Potassium nitrate is one of several nitrogen-containing compounds collectively referred to as saltpetre (or saltpeter in American English).

 Major uses of potassium nitrate are in fertilizers, tree stump removal, rocket propellants and fireworks.
 It is one of the major constituents of traditional gunpowder (black powder).
 In processed meats, potassium nitrate reacts with hemoglobin and myoglobin generating a red color.

 Etymology

 Nitre, or potassium nitrate, because of its early and global use and production, has many names.

 As for nitrate, Egyptian and Hebrew words for it had the consonants n-t-r, indicating likely cognation in the Greek nitron, which was Latinised to nitrum or nitrium.
 Thence Old French had niter and Middle English nitre.
 By the 15th century, Europeans referred to it as saltpetre, specifically Indian saltpetre (Chilean saltpetre is sodium nitrate) and later as nitrate of potash, as the chemistry of the compound was more fully understood.

 The Arabs called it "Chinese snow" (ثلج الصين) as well as bārūd (بارود), a term of uncertain origin that later came to mean gunpowder.
 It was called "Chinese salt" by the Iranians/Persians or "salt from Chinese salt marshes" (نمک شوره چينی DIN).
 The Tiangong Kaiwu, published in the 17th century by members of the Qing dynasty, detailed the production of gunpowder and other useful products from nature.